Visa requirements for Argentine citizens

-Argentine Identity card (2024), valid for travelling to most South American countries.
+Argentine identity card (2026), valid for travelling to most South American countries.

 Visa requirements for Argentine citizens are administrative entry restrictions by the authorities of other states placed on citizens of Argentina.

-As of 10 September 2025, Argentina citizens had visa-free or visa on arrival access to 169 countries and territories.
-Ranking the Argentine passport 17th in terms of travel freedom (tied with the passports of San Marino, and tied with the second greatest access of all Mercosur single market member states, according to the Henley Passport Index.
+As of 2026, Argentina citizens had visa-free or visa on arrival access to 168 countries and territories.
+Ranking the Argentine passport 15th in terms of travel freedom (tied with the passports of San Marino, and tied with the second greatest access of all Mercosur single market member states, according to the Henley Passport Index.

-As of 2025, the passports of Argentina, Andorra, Antigua and Barbuda, Brazil, Chile, Hong Kong, Israel, South Korea, Palau, and Uruguay are the only ones to provide visa-free access to all European countries.